City of Yakima response to COVID-19

 Following are videos the City’s Community Relation’s Office produced in response to COVID-19

-- Recording weekly updates for the Yakima Health District.
+- Recording twice monthly updates for the Yakima Health District.

 - “Yakima Minute” episodes on social distancing at the Downtown Yakima Farmers Market and registering online for tee times at Fisher Park Golf.